zackforbing/Le-Chisoffre/README.md

 # Le-Chisoffre

-chiffre riff with trackpad, mouseball or rotary support, now with hotswap and no stabs
+chiff riff with trackpad, mouseball or rotary support, now with hotswap

+don't get mad at me if these don't work, they are untested.
+I have zero idea what I'm doing, and your yolo to jlc is not my problem

 original readme preserved below